pvanallen/delft-ai-toolkit/docs/conditions.md

+# Condition Nodes

+The condition nodes (String/Text and Float/Numbers) wait for conditions to be met, and then pass control to the next node associated with the met conditions.
+They only act on new data received from it's input.

+For example, if a sensor on the robot is reading distance, a condition can be set up to pass control to an action node that turns the robot when the distance indicates the robot is close to an object in front of it.
+If the robot is far enough away, another condition trigger can connect to a node the moves the robot straight forward.

 ## String Condition Node

 ### Setting the input data source
 There are several things you need to set for the node receive the data it will evaluate
 * **Robot ID** - The robot you are listening to (e.g. ding1)
 * **Virtual or Physical Robot** - Whether the data is coming form the Physical robot (**Phys**) or the Unity Virtual robot (**Virt**)
 * **Data Source** - The "Incoming Signal Filter" to specify the specific incoming data that the condition will evaluate.
-Set the URL to match the type of source you want.
+Set the URL to match the type of input source you want.

 ``` bash